spm788/spm788/README.md

 - 👋 Hi, I’m @spm788
 - 👀 I’m interested in Devops
 - 🌱 I’m currently learning incident management software for healthcare
-- 💞️ I’m looking to collaborate on som Devops Tool.
+- 💞️ I’m looking to collaborate on some Devops Tool.
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 spm788/spm788 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.